GudokVlad-Pilot/PlantPhotoApp/README.md

 Implemented with React Native.

 > [!NOTE]
-> In this update were added:
+> In this update:
-> - Theme file with styles.
+> - Theme file with styles were added.
 > - Tab buttons are hidden when keyboard is used.
-> - Custom components added to avoid code repetitions.
+> - Custom components were added to avoid code repetitions.
 > - Alerts are less agressive and inconcistent alert united in one custom component.

 ## Setting the environment